Explore Financing Options

 Ready to take the next step?
 We recommend you start by briefly reviewing the information below.
 You can click on any financing option button for a simple fact sheet about that option.
 After that, answer a few questions that will help you find financing options and providers that are right for your organization.
 Or, if you want to skip ahead, you can begin connecting with Financial Allies right away.

-The diagram below summarizes the energy efficiency financing options available in the market.
-“Traditional” options are commonly used to finance efficiency projects in addition to other types of goods and services, and “specialized” options are specifically designed for efficiency projects.
+The diagram below summarizes the energy efficiency and renewable energy financing options available in the market.
+“Traditional” options are commonly used to finance energy projects in addition to other types of goods and services, whereas “specialized” options are specifically designed for energy projects.
 Organizations can also fund projects internally without seeking third-party financing.
 For a more detailed typology of financing options, see LBNL's "Current Practices in Efficiency Financing" report.

 - Traditional Financing